-Language Partner Programme

-u de la companya de la compa

-Credits 1 ECTS

-Entry Requirements Not applicable

-Method Regular appointments with tutor student; support and instruction is provided by Mrs G. Rais; individual logbook.

-Assessment Individual logbook

-Course Material Manual and guidelines provided upon registration

-Course Outline The Language Partner Programme is a tutoring programme in which students help their peers in practicing a foreign language.
-Native speakers can participate and are teamed up with 1-3 students for one semester.
-Besides language learning, there is also room for cultural activities with the language partner(s).
+Language Partner Programme Credits 1 ECTS per 28 hours spent on behalf of the programme plus a Certificate stating the time dedicated and credits gained Entry Requirements Native speaker of target language Method Regular appointments with tutee(s); instruction provided by co-ordinator Assessment Individual logbook, brief report, final chat with co-ordinator Course Material Manual and 6-step guidelines provided when matched Course Outline The Language Partner Programme is a tutoring programme in which students help their peers to enhance foreign language skills.
+Native speakers can register and are teamed up with 1-3 'pupils' to practice language skills and cultural and social activities.
 Learning Outcomes The students acquire a basic skills in tutoring peers gain an understanding of language learning acquire intercultural skills